famliy-screen-time/familyscreentime.ca/_posts/2020-03-15-cause-effect-in-screen-time-and-developmental-progress.md

 ## Longitudinal Studies

 This was a longitudinal study, or a study conducted with the same participants over an extended period of time.
 This type of study is useful for establishing the direction of relationships between behaviours.
-It is especially when it developmental research, as it allows researchers to observe how participants change (i.e., develop) over time.
+It is especially useful in developmental research, as it allows researchers to observe how participants change (i.e., develop) over time.

 Participants in this study were measured on three occasions: when their children were 2-, 3-, and 5-years old.
 Measurements included a developmental progress questionnaire and an estimate of screen time on a typical day, both reported by the mother.